What Is Diabetic Nephropathy?

 Kidney disease in type 1 diabetes is slightly different than in type 2 diabetes.
 In type 1 diabetes, kidney disease rarely begins in the first 10 years after diagnosis of diabetes.
 In type 2 diabetes, some patients already have kidney disease by the time they are diagnosed with diabetes.

 There are often no symptoms with early diabetic nephropathy.
 As the kidney function worsens, symptoms may include:

 As kidney damage progresses, your kidneys cannot remove the waste from your blood.
 The waste then builds up in your body and can reach poisonous levels, a condition known as uremia.
-People with uremia are often confused or comatose.
-Uremia is worsened by high blood pressure.
+People with uremia are often confused and occasionally become comatose.

 How Is Diabetic Nephropathy Diagnosed?

 Certain blood tests that look for specific blood chemistry can be used to diagnose kidney damage.
 It also can be detected early by finding protein in the urine.
 Treatments are available that can help slow progression to kidney failure.
 That's why you should have your urine tested every year if you have diabetes.